christophenoel/geozarr-spec/README.md

 A GeoZarr DataArray variable might

 In case of downscaled instances of the data, the DataArray MUST define a multiscales attribute that includes the following properties
-* TBD level default strategy (see existing )

 * Path MUST provides a relative path the Zarr group which holds the same DataArray variable (based on name)
-* Data size can be infered from the size of the referenced array
+* Resolution is required to infer the required zoom level
+* Zoom levels should be provided from highest to lowest resolution
+* Recommended scale strategy is a doubled resolution for each level.
+* First level path MUST reference to itself or can be omitted.

 ```diff
 (mandatory items in red, optional items in green)